Last Updated on April 19, 2023

 When you consider all of the above costs you can expect to spend at least $1000 a year on your dog.
 The majority of this cost will be in food and annual vet visits.

-That said, in the first year alone, you could spend around $4000 on your dog when you factor in the price of buying your puppy, as well as buying supplies and additional vet visits.
+That said, in the first year alone, you could spend around $4000 on your dog when you factor in the expenses of buying your puppy, as well as buying supplies and additional vet visits.

 Dobermans are large dogs with a life expectancy of between 10 and 12 years.
 During the course of your dog’s life, you will likely spend around $21,725 on your dog.